Shibboleth interconnection

 Step 7: Update the connector

-An update of the token signing/encryption certificates sometimes needs to be performed on the Shibboleth connector.
+An update of the token signing/encryption certificates must sometimes be performed on the Shibboleth connector.

-In this case, you will need to update the new IDP metadata file in the Settings tab of the Administrator account, in the SSO module.
+In this case, you will need to update the new IdP metadata file, in the Settings tab of the Administrator account, on the SSO module.
 To do this, see this documentation: Configuring the SSO interconnection.

 Updated